 A California Medical Cannabis Card is a document that identifies the bearer as a legal medical marijuana patient.
 The California Department of Public Health will send you a card after you register for the state’s Medical Marijuana Identification Card Program (MMICP).
 This will also place you in a database containing the information of all medical marijuana patients in California.

 Once you receive your card, you can legally buy medical marijuana from dispensaries in California.
-Although recreational cannabis use also became legal in California in 2016, medical patients have a few advantages over recreational users.
+Although recreational cannabis use also became legal in California in 2016 under Prop 64 and rec sales have been in full effect since 2018, medical patients have a few advantages over recreational users.

 Benefits of California Medical Cannabis Cards